Cosmian/mse-cli/documentation/docs/home/getting_started.md

 $ curl --cacert /tmp/ratls.pem https://myapp.fr:7788/result/sealed_secrets > result.enc
 ```

-This encrypted result is then sent by external means to the code provider.
+Then this encrypted result is sent to the code provider by external means.

 Finally, the code provider can decrypt the result: